mfawaz24/Duplicate-File-Finder/README.md

 The duplicate files that are removed have their name and location printed out in the terminal as they are removed.
 When cleaning is complete, a full list of removed duplicates is shown in the terminal.

+This script can very easily be rewritten to simply index the locations of various files.

 # How to use
 1. Navigate to script location in terminal
 2. Set file directory: